christokur/bump2version/README.md

 ## License

-bump2version is licensed under the MIT License - see the [LICENSE.rst](LICENSE.rst) file for details
+bump2version is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details